Upasana29/data-ingestion-tool/README.md

 A web-based Spring Boot application to move data between **ClickHouse** and **Flat Files (CSV)** with support for uploading, exporting, previewing, and schema discovery.

-This tool was built as part of the CDAP integration assignment by **Upasana Singh**, April 2025.

 ---

 ## 🚀 Features